 Looking at the simplest grammars we can observe some important matters of complexity.
-The simplest grammar, $S \to a$ has only one production rule, while the simplest recursive grammar, $S \to aS \mid \lambda$, has two, the vertical bar representing disjunction.
-The recursive element S on the right-hand side must be assessed in order for the parsing process to terminate wherefore the addition of an empty symbol (a lambda rule) is required1.
-The simplest grammar which may include a word list, $S \to AS \mid \lambda$, additionally requires a command line for its lexicon.
+The simplest grammar, $S \rightarrow a$ has only one production rule, while the simplest recursive grammar, $S \rightarrow aS \mid \lambda$ , has two, the vertical bar representing disjunction.
+The recursive element S on the righthand side must be assessed in order for the parsing process to terminate wherefore the addition of an empty symbol (a lambda rule) is required.
+The simplest grammar which may include a word list, $S \rightarrow AS \mid \lambda$ , additionally requires a command line for its lexicon.
 We will count this as having two syntactic production rules proper plus a word list of indefinite length.